Retired Firefighter Arrested for Allegedly Hurling Fire Extinguisher at Cops During Capitol Riots

 This incident did not involve Officer Brian Sicknick, who was separately hit in the head by rioters with a fire extinguisher during the mayhem.
 Sicknick, who later succumbed to his wounds, was one of five people who died last Wednesday.
 The other four were pro-Trump protesters, including Air Force veteran Ashli Babbitt, who was fatally shot by a police officer after attempting to break into the Speaker’s Lobby.

+Thomas Gallagher, 61, was also arrested on several charges on Thursday for allegedly refusing Capitol Police commands near the House Atrium during Jan.
+6 attack.
+Gallagher is scheduled to appear in U.S. District Court in New Hampshire Thursday afternoon.

-Sanford is one of dozens of pro-Trump rioters who have been charged in connection with the deadly violence last week.
+Dozens of rioters have been rounded up in the days since they stormed the Capitol last week.
 On Wednesday, an Olympic gold medalist, two Virginia cops, an MTA worker, a former Peace Corps member, and a man who wore a sweatshirt with the phrase “Camp Auschwitz” on it as he stormed the Capitol were all charged for their roles in the insurrection.

+Robert Keith Packer, the 56-year-old who wore a sweatshirt with the phrase “Camp Auschwitz” on it as he stormed the Capitol, was released on his own recognizance on Wednesday.
+He’s been ordered to stay away from D.C. and appear at a virtual hearing next week.

 Other arrested rioters include Richard Barnett, a self-described white nationalist from Arkansas who posed for gleeful photos in House Speaker Nancy Pelosi’s office; Adam Johnson, a Florida stay-at-home dad who was photographed grinning while absconding with House Speaker Nancy Pelosi’s lectern; and Jake Angeli, the shirt-less, horn-wearing Arizona resident known as the “QAnon Shaman.”